HOW TO GET TO>

 Tai O is served by the Tai O to Tuen Mun ferry which also calls at Sha Lo Wan and Tung Chung New Development Pier which is approx 8 minutes walk from Tung Chung MTR Station.
 This ferry service operates from Tai O at 10-00, 14-00, 18-00 Monday to Friday, 10-00, 14-00, 16-00 and 18-00 Saturdays, 9-30, 11-30, 14-00, 16-00 and 18-00 Sundays and public holidays.
 From Tung Chung New Development Pier to Tai O ferries leave at 09-25, 11-25, 17-25 Monday to Friday, 09-25, 11-25, 15-25, 17-25 Saturdays and 08-55, 10-55, 12-55, 15-25, 17-25 on Sundays.
 The sailing time between Tai O and Sha Lo Wan is 20 minutes and between Sha Lo Wan and Tung Chung New Development Pier 10 minutes.

 The ferry has a covered open sided top deck and this is a scenic journey around the north western Lantau headland and through the narrow channel between Lantau and HK International Airport at Chek Lap Kok.
-The ferry departs from the pier adjacent to the bus terminus at Tai O (not the pier at the entrance to the harbour) and maps of pier locations can be viewed here;
+The ferry departs from the pier adjacent to the bus terminus at Tai O (not the pier at the entrance to the harbour).
+Timetable can be viewed here;

 http://www.fortuneferry.com.hk/timetable.php